 At a glance, Bluff seems like a small town, and it is, with less than 250 year-round residents.
 However, the town is a great hub for exploring Utah’s Canyon Country and also features a few gems to check out.
 On our last visit through the area, we were grateful to stay at the Desert Rose Resort and Cabins.
 The accommodations there are equally comfortable as they are stylish and art-driven, representing the surrounding landscape and culture.

 Around town, we indulged in some of the fantastic eateries and restaurants.
-A few of our favorites from the last trip were the Cedar Shack Cafe for breakfast (try the Ancient Grains), Twin Rocks Cafe for lunch, and Cottonwood Steakhouse for dinner.
+A few of our favorites from the last trip were the Cedar Shack Cafe for breakfast (try the Ancient Grains) and Twin Rocks Cafe for lunch.

 Taking a tour with Wild Expeditions